Foreign Policy Priorities

 U.S. officials have also raised concerns over China’s ongoing repression of ethnic Uyghurs and other minorities and its dismantling of Hong Kong’s political freedoms and autonomy.
 They argue that Chinese companies produce much of the illicit fentanyl flowing into the United States.
 They also worry that Beijing seeks to dominate advanced technology and increase the world’s dependence on Chinese supply chains.

 The next president will be faced with an increasingly contentious relationship with China on both trade and security issues.
 The Donald Trump administration levied a series of escalating tariffs on hundreds of billions of dollars’ worth of Chinese imports in an effort to pressure Beijing to buy more U.S. exports.
-President Joe Biden has kept most of those tariffs while implementing new restrictions.
-He has imposed export controls on semiconductors, banned some types of investment into China, and supported the divestiture of social media app TikTok from its China-based owner.
-He has also focused on strengthening U.S. ties with allies and partners in the Asia-Pacific, including Australia, Japan, the Philippines, and South Korea.
+The Biden-Harris administration has kept most of those tariffs while implementing new restrictions.
+It has imposed export controls on semiconductors, banned some types of investment into China, and supported the divestiture of social media app TikTok from its China-based owner.
+It has also focused on strengthening U.S. ties with allies and partners in the Asia-Pacific, including Australia, Japan, the Philippines, and South Korea.

 Compare Candidates on China